When is the Best Time to Brush Your Teeth, and is Once a Day Enough?

 The Bottom Line: Twice is Nice!

-So, remember: brush twice, floss daily, and don’t skip those check-ups.
+Remember to brush your teeth twice daily, floss daily, and never miss dental check-ups.
 Your teeth will thank you for it!